Relaxed Equivariance via Multitask Learning: Experiments and Discussion

 \subsection{N-Body Dynamical System}

 To conduct ablation studies of our method, we utilized the dynamical system problem described by \cite{brehmer2023geometric}.
 The task involves predicting the positions of particles after $100$ Euler time steps of Newton's motion equation, given initial positions, masses, and velocities.
-This problem is inherently equivariant under rotation and translation groups, implying that any rotation/translation of the initial states should rotate/translate the final states of the particles by the same amount.
+This problem is equivariant under rotation and translation groups, implying that any rotation/translation of the initial states should rotate/translate the final states of the particles by the same amount.
 We conduct comparisons between Transformer trained with REMUL against two equivariant architectures: SE(3)-Transformer and Geometric Algebra Transformer (GATr).
 We use the same Transformer version and hyperparameters specified by \cite{brehmer2023geometric}.
-Additional implementation details, including in-distribution and out-of-distribution settings, are provided in \hyperref[appendix: n_body_system]{Appendix \ref*{appendix: n_body_system}}.
-Our results are presented in \hyperref[fig: performance on N body system]{Figure \ref*{fig: performance on N body system}}.
+Implementation details, including in-distribution and out-of-distribution settings, in Appendix \ref{appendix: n_body_system}.
+Our results are presented in Figure \ref{fig: performance on N body system} and Table \ref{tab:performance:nbody}.

-From \hyperref[fig: performance on N body system]{Figure \ref*{fig: performance on N body system}}, we noticed that increasing the penalty parameter $\beta$ of the equivariance loss significantly reduces the equivariance error in both constant and gradual settings (which results in a more equivariant model).
+From Figure \ref{fig: performance on N body system}, we noticed that increasing the penalty parameter $\beta$ of the equivariance loss significantly reduces the equivariance error in both constant and gradual settings (which results in a more equivariant model).
 Equivariant architectures demonstrate an equivariance error near zero, which is expected by their design.
 The performance behaves similarly; a higher penalty enhances model generalization for both in-distribution and out-of-distribution.
 Transformer with high $\beta$ outperforms both data augmentation and SE(3)-Transformer across in-distribution and out-of-distribution and competes with GATr.
 We also observe that despite SE(3)-Transformer having a substantially lower equivariance error, its performance is slightly worse than Transformer trained with data augmentation.
 This highlights that equivariance, although improving generalization in this task, is only one aspect of understanding model performance.
 Lastly, the standard Transformer (without REMUL and data augmentation) exhibits the highest equivariance error and the lowest overall performance.